 - Find out some basic facts about whoever you’re contacting before getting in touch: which party they are part of may make a difference to what you say, or if they have a particular position in government or sit on a committee, it might be worth explaining the significance of ageing biology to their role.

 I’ve adapted these from this page I co-wrote as part of a campaign with Science is Vital in the UK.
-My experience of political campaigning is UK-specific, so if you have any thoughts which are relevant to other countries, please let me know and I’ll try to incorporate them!
+My experience of political campaigning is UK-specific, so if you have any thoughts which are relevant to other countries, please let me know.

 Other political support